pablochamorro21/DAI_11_00-PabloChamorroCasero/README.md

 - **Tag Extraction**: Integrated with the LLaVA model through `ollama` API calls to generate descriptive tags.
 These tags capture essential details about the image, aiding in story generation and enhancing user customization options.
 - **Story Generation**: Uses `ollama` to create a unique story based on the image tags, with customizable options for genre and length.
 This story generation module draws on the tags and selected parameters to create a narrative that aligns with the image’s themes.
 - **Translation Pipeline**: Leverages pre-trained MarianMT models from Hugging Face to provide multilingual translation of tags and generated stories.
 This feature supports several languages, including Spanish, French, German, and Portuguese, making the content accessible to a broader audience.
-- **Text-to-Speech (TTS)**: Converts generated stories into audio files using the model gTTS, allowing users to listen to the story in the original language or any translated language of choice.
+- **Text-to-Speech (TTS)**: Converts generated stories into audio files using the model gTTS, allowing users to listen to the story in the original language or any translated language of choice, and enabling the user to choose the speed of the storytelling itself.
 - **Interactive UI Elements**: Streamlit's interactive features are used to control the workflow, allowing users to upload images, select story options, view tags, and listen to or download the story and audio.
 This makes the interface intuitive and accessible for users of all backgrounds.

 ### 3. Research and Model Selection